redsolution/django-tinymce-attachment/README.rst

 Changelog:
 ----------

+* 0.4.0 - Grouping images by new "group" field enabled.
+* 0.3.0 - Ordering by new "position" field enabled.
 * 0.2.0 - Add field "title" for models AttachmentFile, AttachmentImage
-* 0.3.0 - Ordering by new "position" field enabled.

 Classifiers:
 -------------